Marksman08/Reaction-Wheel-Segway/README.md

 <img src="images/Reaction Wheel Segway.png" width="300" alt="Robot Image"/>

 ## 📌 Overview
 A self-balancing two-wheeled robot with a reaction wheel for enhanced stability.
 Built using Arduino Uno, MPU6050, L298N, and custom mechanical design.
 This was my BSc final project in Mechatronics.
-Additionally, the robot has image-processing abilities which gives it the capabilities to analyze it path and move in a safe way.
+Additionally, the robot has image processing abilities via Python and OpenCV which gives it the capabilities to analyze it path and move in a safe way.

 ## 🧠 Features
 - Reaction wheel for vertical stabilization